Start an Intellectual Property Rights Services Business in Dubai

 Sign your lease agreement: Select a flexi-desk, serviced office, or dedicated workspace within the Business Hub.

-Pay fees and receive your licence: Once payment is confirmed, your business licence is issued.
+Pay fees and receive your license: Once payment is confirmed, your business license is issued.

 Open a corporate bank account: Several UAE banks support free zone businesses with dedicated business banking packages.